PrasannaAdiga/spring-cloud-with-netflix/README.md

   - Use the log level 'error' in catch blocks
   - By default, set the log level as 'error' for the ROOT log
   - Also set the log level as info for application's root package, if there are not so many info logs exists in code
   - Note that, by default if we activate the endpoint 'logger' of spring boot actuator, then the actuator provides a REST endpoint through which we can chang the log level of any package or plugin without restarting the server.
-We can make this just by executing the API with required data
+We can make this just by executing the API with required data.
   - Enhance the logging with MDC (Mapped Diagnostic Context):

 ### Validation and Exception Handling
   - Use validator annotations like @NotEmpty, @NotNull, @NotBlank, @Size, @Min, @Max, @Positive etc in the domain/entity classes along with proper exception message details for the user to read
   - In the RestController use the annotation @Validated at the controller level and @Valid at the method level